Welcome to doc2doc, an online community connecting healthcare professionals from around the world.

 Who runs doc2doc?

-doc2doc is provided by the BMJ Group.
-The BMJ Group is a trusted global medical publisher which provides a wide range of products and services to improve the decisions healthcare professionals make every day.
+doc2doc is provided by The BMJ.
+The BMJ is a trusted global medical publisher which provides a wide range of products and services to improve the decisions healthcare professionals make every day.

-doc2doc is run by its community manager, community clinical editor, and editor, all of whom are based at BMJ Group's London office.
+doc2doc is run by its community manager, community clinical editor, and editor, all of whom are based at The BMJ's London office.